bigtoga/Examples/DSci - Python/Pandas/01 - EDA - First Actions/05 - Missing Data - Find, Impute, and Fix.md

 <details> <summary>1.
 Detecting missing values </summary>

 # 1. Detecting missing values
-This is harder than it sounds.
+This has two paths: the easy path using `df.isna.sum()`, or the hard path which requires digging into how pandas, Python, and numpy all treat missing data a bit differently.

+## You can stop here if you just want the easy path
+`df.isna().sum()` will show you how many missing values per column.

 Check the [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/missing_data.html) for more.

 First, let’s define what missing data is:
 - A column value is missing a value